The Secrets to Great Guacamole

-On vacation I read a travel magazine that featured an article about a cooking school in Mexico at a posh resort called Las Ventanas al Paraiso that is located in Los Cabos.
-In the article executive chef Fabrice Guisset talks about making a classic guacamole recipe that he says is "the best guacamole in Mexico."
+On vacation, I read a travel magazine that featured an article about a cooking school in Mexico at a posh resort called Las Ventanas al Paraiso, which is located in Los Cabos.
+In the article, executive Chef Fabrice Guisset talks about making a classic guacamole recipe that he says is "the best guacamole in Mexico."

-My wife is the guacamole maker in our house and she makes, in my opinion, a great guacamole.
-She tells me the trick is not to over work the avocado and that’s exactly what this article talked about.
-It said, “Every bite should have a slightly different taste and texture.”
-It went on to say, “if it all tastes the same, it’s no fun to eat and it hasn’t been made right.”
+My wife is the guacamole maker in our house, making a great guacamole.
+She tells me the trick is to work the avocado sparingly, precisely what this article talked about.

-Basically, what they are saying is if you put all the ingredients into a blender or food processor and puree them up, you won't be able to taste the different layers with each bite.
-I'm sure most of you are used to a whipped style of guacamole that you are served at Mexican restaurants or purchase at the supermarket.
+They say that if you put all the ingredients into a blender or food processor and puree them up, you won't be able to taste the different layers with each bite.
+I'm sure most of you are used to a whipped style of guacamole served at Mexican restaurants or purchased at the supermarket.

-Of course you want to use a ripe avocado and not a rock hard unripe one.
+Of course, you want to use a ripe avocado, not a rock-hard, unripe one.
 You won't get anywhere with those.
-Once you have the avocado prepped, you want to combine it with, according to Chef Guisset, "small amounts of raw onion, tomato, cilantro, lime juice and salt, all to taste.”
+Once you have the avocado prepped, you want to combine it with, according to Chef Guisset, "small amounts of raw onion, tomato, cilantro, lime juice, and salt, all to taste.

-The article talks about using a molcajete (mol-kah-HAY-tay), Mexican for mortar and pestle made from volcanic lava rock and found in most Mexican kitchens.
-Using a mortar and pesto, a home cook can regulate the texture of the guacamole and therefore, "improve flavor."
+The article talks about using a molcajete (mol-kah-HAY-tay), a Mexican mortar and pestle made from volcanic lava rock found in most Mexican kitchens.
+Using a mortar and pestle, a home cook can regulate the texture of the guacamole and, therefore, "improve flavor."

-In our house, we use a fork and get pretty good results but I’m going to have to try using a molcajete in the future.
+We use a fork in our house and get pretty good results, but I will have to try using a molcajete in the future.
 You can also try using a potato masher.